SQL DEFAULT Constraint Example

 );

-In case the table already exists, it returns an error message, which can be avoided by including the keyword IF NOT EXISTS
+In case the table already exists, it returns an error message, which can be avoided by including the keyword IF NOT EXISTS as shown below.

 CREATE TABLE IF NOT EXISTS customers (